BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 ---
 layout: guide
 title: Design best practices
-description: An overview on best design practices for bitcoin backed ecash.
+description: An overview on best design practices for bitcoin-backed ecash.
 nav_order: 5
 parent: Ecash
 grand_parent: How it works